How to Use Simulink for ISO 26262 Projects

 ISO 26262-8 describes additional supporting processes, including change control, configuration management, and documentation.
 These processes are supported by Simulink Projects, Simulink model differencing and merge, and Simulink Report Generator™, respectively.

 The standard also provides tool classification and qualification guidance.
-It does not allow tool vendors to qualify their own tools but requires users to qualify the tools for specific projects.
+It requires users to qualify the tools for their specific projects.
 IEC Certification Kit effectively prequalifies tools by providing typical use cases, reference workflows, tool classification analysis, software tool documentation, tool qualification plans, and validation tests.
+If your project involves the supported use cases and follows the reference workflow, you can produce the required tool qualification artifacts by adapting the certification kit’s template documents and executing the validation tests in your development environment.

-TÜV SÜD reviews and audits MathWorks® tool development and quality processes, as well as bug reporting capabilities, and certifies the results at each product release.
+TÜV SÜD reviews and audits MathWorks® tool development and quality processes, as well as bug reporting capabilities and tool pre-qualification artifacts, and certifies the results at each product release.
 IEC Certification Kit includes these TÜV SÜD certificates and reports, which are predicated on the need to follow an appropriate verification and validation workflow.
 The kit provides reference workflows based on typical tool use cases, such as those highlighted in this article.

 The kit provides more detailed information, including a mapping of ISO 26262 objectives to Simulink supporting capabilities (Figure 7).

-The second edition of ISO 26262, published December 2018, notes that Simulink and Stateflow are suitable for Software Architecture and Software Unit Design Notation and as a basis for automatic code generation (Figure 8).
+ISO 26262:2018 acknowledges that Simulink and Stateflow are suitable for Software Architecture and Software Unit Design Notation and as a basis for automatic code generation (Figure 8).

 Note that the use of qualified tools does not ensure the safety of the software or system under consideration.